Two weeks in Italy as a solo female traveller?! Yes please! One of my favourite countries to date. The food, the language, the people – I love it all.

 Learn from my mistake – validate your tickets!
 If you are not sure where, ask anyone and everyone.
 This should not have happened.
 Shame on you Italy, I was not at all impressed with that sneaky game.

 The first thing I noticed when I arrived in Florence is that it’s much more quant than Rome.

 Rome is all about history.
 Florence is all about art.

 I’m not an art gallery or museum person.
-Neither can hold my attention for more than three minutes and I will throw myself down in a tantrum that rivals any 2 year old if I am forced to go to one.
-So, I don’t know anything about this topic.
+Neither can hold my attention for more than three minutes so, I don’t know anything about this topic.
 But I do know this…if you are interested in the arts, Florence is your city.

 Obviously I am in no position to provide advice on this, but you can’t talk about Florence and not talk about art.
 So instead I suggest you read this article to help you figure out which ones you want to visit.